jacob187/aep-hackoh-2024/aep-challange/README.md

 poetry shell
 ```

+#### For Jupyter

+- Run jupyter notebook.
+Using it in an editor does not work with Poetry.

 ### For the AEP Challenge

 - Make a directory files in the root to add org specific data.